Tochemey/goakt/README.md

 ### Cluster

 This offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
 Go-Akt nodes are automatically discovered.
 See [Clustering](#clustering).
 Beware that at the moment, within the cluster the existence of an actor is unique.
-When the node where a given actor has left the cluster, the given actor is no longer accessible. _We can improve this behaviour by introducing the redeployment of actors on new nodes_.

 ### Observability